wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

 interfaces, it SHOULD be assigned at least one IPv4 address.

 # Implementation Status
-( This section to be removed before publication. )

-As this document does not really define a protocol, this implementation status section is much less formal.
-Instead, it is being used as a place to list implementations that are known to support this functionality, examples, notes, etc. This information is provided as a guide to the reader, and is not intended to be a complete list, nor endorsement, etc. If you know of an implementation which is not listed, please let the authors know.
+(RFC Editor: please remove this section before publication.)

+(This section records the status of known implementations of the protocol defined by this specification at the time of writing, and is based on a proposal described in RFC 7942.
+The description of implementations in this section is intended to assist the IETF in its decision processes in progressing drafts to RFCs.
+Please note that the listing of any individual implementation here does not imply endorsement by the IETF.
+Furthermore, no effort has been spent to verify the information presented here that was supplied by IETF contributors.
+This is not intended as, and must not be construed to be, a catalog of available implementations or their features.
+Readers are advised to note that other implementations may exist.)

 ## Arista EOS

-Arista has supported static IPv4 routes with IPv6 nexthops since EOS-4.30.1.
+Arista has supported static IPv4 routes with IPv6 next hops since EOS-4.30.1.

 ## The Babel routing protocol